vanmap/solutions-webappbuilder-widgets/Visibility/README.md

-# Viewshed
+# Visibility
-The Viewshed Widget for Web AppBuilder for ArcGIS calculates a viewshed from an observer point and field of view.
+The Visibility Widget for Web AppBuilder for ArcGIS calculates visibility from an observer point and field of view.

 ## Sections